interactiveaudiolab/VocalImitationSet/README.md

 ## Description of directories and files
-* **`included/`**: This directory contains all of the vocal imitations recordings that our human rators deemed a vocal imitation of the paired reference audio recordings.
+* **`vocal_imitations/included/`**: This directory contains all of the vocal imitations recordings that our human rators deemed a vocal imitation of the paired reference audio recordings.
-* **`excluded/`**: This directory contains all of the vocal imitations recordings from participant's practice sessions.
+* **`vocal_imitations/excluded/`**: This directory contains all of the vocal imitations recordings from participant's practice sessions.
 It also contains other vocal recordings.
 These include the vocal recordings that evaluators did not think were a vocal imitation of their reference audio.
 Training recordings and draft recordings are also included.
-* **`reference_recordings/`**: This directory contains the audio files that participants were asked to listen to and imitate.
+* **`original_recordings/reference/`**: This directory contains the audio files that participants were asked to listen to and imitate.
+* **`original_recordings/non_reference/`**: This directory contains the audio files that were not imitated.
+These recordings can be used to test fine-grained search.
-* **`reference_audio_credits.csv`**: This file contains the credit information about all the reference recordings we downloaded from Freesound.
+* **`original_recordings_license.csv`**: This file contains the credit information about all the original recordings we downloaded from Freesound.
-* **`reference_audio_categories.txt`** (tab-delimited): This file contains names of sound categories selected from the AudioSet ontology.
+* **`original_recordings_classes.txt`** (tab-delimited): This file contains class name and ontological labels of original recordings.
+The labels were taken from the AudioSet onotlogy.

 * **`vocal_imitations.txt`** (tab-delimited): This file contains information about all the crowd-sourced vocal imitation recordings.